x28project/ConvertMp3ToMov/README.md

-# Convert MP3 To Mov
+# Convert MP3 To MOV

 A macOS app that converts MP3 audio into MOV video art tracks.
 The generated video plays the selected audio while showing a selected artwork image.